davkk/masters-thesis/typst/main.typ

 = Introduction

-This thesis aims to improve the precision of particle physics analyses by correcting studied observable with the reconstruction efficiency of particle registered by the ALICE detector.
+This thesis aims to improve the precision of particle physics analyses by correcting studied observables with the reconstruction efficiency of particle registered by the ALICE detector.
 Specifically, it proposes and validates a new semi-automated method for applying these corrections to angular correlation functions within the upgraded Run 3 $"O"^2$ software framework.

 == LHC and Run 3